What you will need

 - Remove the plastic triangle by the side mirror.
 In some models, such as this 9th generation Honda Civic you do not have a plastic triangle.

 - Use a flat screwdriver to pry out the door panel at the lower corners.
-Lift up the door panel.
+Lift the door panel.

 - Remove the screws that secure the door speaker.
 Pry out the speaker and disconnect the wire harness on the back.

-Even though the pictures and videos found here are from a 2015 Honda Civic, the instructions will help you replace the door speaker on Honda vehicles including Accord, Odyessy, CR-V, Insight and Pilot as they all use a similar setup.
+Even though the pictures and videos found here are from a 2015 Honda Civic, the instructions will help you replace the door speaker on Honda vehicles, including Accord, Odyessy, CR-V, Insight, and Pilot as they all use a similar setup.

 If one of your Honda radio speaker diaphragms is cracked, you will notice crackling noise from the bad speaker.
 If your Honda speaker fails completely, you may not hear any noise at all from that particular speaker.

-You need to determine which speaker is damaged.
+Determine which speaker is damaged.
 Hondas have speakers on all four doors ( some models have speakers in the dashboard as well).